-Xi expanding Shanghai Cooperation Organization: India, Pakistan to join
+India, Pakistan are set to become new members of the Beijing-backed security grouping

 During Xi’s visit, China and Kazakhstan will sign cooperation documents

 in such areas as production capacity, investment, finance and trade, Li said.

-The two presidents will speak on a video conference call on Eurasia cross-border transportation, talking to people such as port workers in East China, he added.
+The two presidents will speak on a video conference call on Eurasia

+cross-border transportation, talking to people such as port workers in East China, he added.

 Kazakhstan has played a leading role in jointly building the Belt and